 Various Artists | 15th Century | Fresco | Borgia Apartments

 The Borgia apartments are the rooms where the Borgia family lived during Alexander VI’s papacy.
-Pinturicchio painted many of the Frescos which are beautiful examples of early Renaissance artwork.
-Take some time and walk through these rooms ( there are 5).
+Pinturicchio painted many of the frescoes, which are beautiful examples of early Renaissance artwork.
+Take some time and walk through these five rooms in the Vatican.

-While walking through, you will notice some of the figures in the paintings have their face removed.
-That is because later popes hated the Borgias so much, they had their images removed!
+You’ll notice some of the figures in the paintings have their faces removed.
+This is because later popes hated the Borgias so much they had their images removed!
 How is that for erasing someone’s memory?

 Alexander VI has remained infamous for his selfish use of the papacy.
 He had several children and was a more temporal monarch than a spiritual leader.
 He terrorized cardinals and princes who did not submit to his authority.
 These rooms witnessed the exploits of Rodrigo Borgia and his children.

-Enrico Bruschini- Art Historian & Official Vatican Tour Guide
+Enrico Bruschini, Art Historian and Official Vatican Tour Guide

 Popular Vatican Tours